 3. Brainstorm What You Want Your Day to Look Like

 Once you’ve secured your dream alps wedding photographer team, it’s time to begin envisioning what your day can look like.
-Whether it’s a peaceful, sunrise ceremony, an epic hike to a summit, a romantic first look underneath towering peaks, or something else- we’re here to help you see the endless possibilities.
-Our exclusive elopement guide for booked couples helps turn this brainstorming session into a fun date night!
+Whether it’s a peaceful, sunrise ceremony, an epic hike to a summit, a romantic first look underneath towering peaks, or something else- I'm here to help you see the endless possibilities.
+My exclusive elopement guide for booked couples helps turn this brainstorming session into a fun date night!

 4. Decide on an Alps Wedding Location

 After you’ve visualized what your ideal alps wedding day is going to look like, it’s time to choose an epic location (or locations).
-Through our personalized questionnaires, we get your vision written down and then start getting to work on your custom location guide.
-In this guide, we take into consideration accessibility, types of scenery, seclusion, any restrictions on the location, and what time of day the best light is for photos.
+Through personalized questionnaires, I get your vision written down and then start getting to work on your custom location guide.
+In this guide, I take into consideration accessibility, types of scenery, seclusion, any restrictions on the location, and what time of day the best light is for photos.
 Upon receiving your wanderlust-inspiring list, it’s time to decide which jaw-dropping location is the one for you.

 5. Secure your travel and lodging in the Alps